 7. Look for signs of trouble.
 While acting the scene, the monitors should look for signs of trouble.
 They should note if there is too much seriousness, too much crying, fatigue of the client, excessive discomfort of the client or insensitivity on the part of an actor.

 Another trouble sign is if the client begins to stare vaguely off into space.
 This often means the client is very uncomfortable.
 Another trouble sign is if the client does not answer questions immediately, and instead “goes silent”.

-If the trouble seems very mild, the actor can just slow things down.
+If the trouble seems very mild, the director can just slow things down.
 However, at the first sign of real trouble, it is often best to stop the scene and have a review.
 Often, the trouble will subside.
 If it does not go away, then the group may have to wait until the next day to continue.

 Stopping a scene is not usually difficult or a problem.
 Just “rewind” and start again.
 In fact, this can be very therapeutic for a client to know that everything can be done again, perhaps a little differently, to make the most of the scene.

 For example, no real body secretions should be used in a scene, such as blood, urine, feces or others.
-However, one can simulate these with red dye, tomato ketchup, mayonnaise or other products.
+However, one can simulate these with red dye, tomato ketchup, or other products.
 Do not hesitate to use these, as needed, to duplicate a real trauma scene.

 Use plenty of 3% hydrogen peroxide as a spray before, during and after acting the scenes to clean up the actors.